Wood pellet's and a log transposed on a table in front of a non-electric pellet stove in the background

 Courtesy of Spa Dealership

 According to Forbes, the average price of a pellet stove is $2000-$4050.
-The Traverse Pellet Stove comes in as a runner-up because it is on the higher end of this price scale and the burn time is not as long.
+The Traverse Pellet Stove is a runner-up because it is on the higher end of this price scale, and the burn time is not as long.

 US Stove Company GW7400